-On this glorious Easter Sunday morning, we hear once again the marvelous story of the resurrection, the rising again from death of Jesus as the Christ, and we are reminded again that this is the story of God's grace, God's forgiveness: it is not about revenge, about punishment, about death, but is about living, about redemption, about new and abundant and rich and joyous life with, and in, Christ, to whom, Father, Son and Holy Spirit, one God, we give all thanks and honour and praise.
+On this glorious Easter Sunday morning, hear once again the marvelous story of the resurrection, the rising again from death of Jesus as the Christ, and be reminded yet again that this is the story of God's grace, God's forgiveness.
+This is not a story of revenge, of punishment, of death This is a story about life and living This is a marvelous affirmation of redemption, of new and abundant and rich and joyous life shared with Christ who lives among us.
+This is a story of the grace of the one God, Father, Son and Holy Spirit to whom we give all thanks and honour and praise.